sanger-pathogens/assorted-sub-workflows/README.md

 The following workflows are included, and can be integrated into any pipeline, in particular those maintained by the PaM Informatics team at the Wellcome Sanger Institute.

-Usage and default parameters of each workflow is documented separately in their respective schema and config files.
+Usage and default parameters of each workflow are documented separately in their respective schema and config files.

 ## Combined short read input